arikunco/Instagram-Crawl/README.md

 # tesis

-getCaption_friends.py, getCaption_food.py, get_Caption_activity.py, and getCaption_caption.py are used to crawl URL image link and caption of each photo until 50 photos (hardcoded) of Instagram users.
+Objective: To crawl URL image link and caption of certain number of Instagram users that have been determined.

-API Instagram is used here.
+input: Instagram username
+output: Image captions and Image URL Link.

+=ARI KUNCORO